TRaubenheimer18/Digital-Portfolio/README.md

 ___
 ## Skills and Interests
 ### Evidence:
+> **Completed the quiz at the end of the topic.**
 ![Tomolor](https://github.com/TRaubenheimer18/Digital-Portfolio/blob/main/skills%20and%20interests.png)

+**My Top 5 Core Values:**
+- Independence
+- Creativity
+- Helping Other
+- Growth
+- Integrity

+**Top Transferable Skills:**
+- Teamwork
+- Time Management
+- Communication

+**Top Adaptive Skills:**
+- Trustworthy
+- Hardworking
+- Dependable

+**Vocational Interest Areas (RIASEC):**
+- Realistic
+- Investigate
+- Conventional

 ### Reflection:
 - After learning the topic about Skills and Interests, I've realised that many individuals enter career fields that do not align with their core values or interests, which leads to dissatisfaction, disengagement, or even burnout in the workplace.
 This was the situation that led me to evaluate whether my career direction matched my values and interests

 - I had to discover what kinds or tasks energize and fulfil me, rather than just what I'm capable of doing and i could do that with the help of this module.
 I discovered that my core values include creativity, independence, and helping others which meant my interests fell under the Artistic, Social and Enterprising categories.

-- The action i took was to complete the skills self-assessment, identifying transferable and adaptive skills like problem-solving, communication, and leadership.
+- The action I took was to complete the skills self-assessment, identifying transferable and adaptive skills like problem-solving, communication, and leadership.

 - This led to me having a clearer understanding of the types of work environments, tasks, and job roles that are most suitable for me.
 I now realised that, by matching interests and skills with potential career paths, individuals can pursue careers that are not only achievable but also enjoyable.

 ___
 ## Personality Assessment
 ### Evidence:
+> **Completed the quiz at the end of the topic.**
 ![Tomolor](https://github.com/TRaubenheimer18/Digital-Portfolio/blob/main/personality%20assessment.png)

+**Personality Assessment Results (RIASEC):**
+- Realistic
+- Investigate
+- Conventional

 ### Reflection:
 - During this module, i learnt that a common challenge in professional development in the mismatch between and individual's personality traits and the organizational culture, which can hinder performance and satisfaction.
 While doing a group assignment, I noticed that while i contributed good ideas, I often clashed with my group members on how to execute them.